chjfth/VSPG/demo-vsprojs/use-mc/README.md

   <ItemGroup>
 ```

 Wait.
-Here is a question, on previous image, since we have taken the effort to assign a "Custom Build Tool - Command Line" `echo DONE > _VSPG\nulldep.txt` for `0804.mc`, the why not call `mc.exe` there?
+Here is a question, on previous image, since we have taken the effort to assign a "Custom Build Tool - Command Line" `echo DONE > _VSPG\nulldep.txt` for `0804.mc`, then why not call `mc.exe` there(so VSPG is not required)?

 Well, this is a good question.
 It is totally feasible to do that(the "standard way" with VSIDE), achieving the same effect of calling mc.exe.
-VSPG author just wants to present you an alternative way to run our custom commands.
+By using VSPG, I (the VSPG author) just want to present you an alternative way to run our custom commands.

 Imagine, you have 3 "types" of non-standard source files which require 3 custom tools, with "standard way", those custom things will find their way into .vcxproj, which makes .vcxproj something cluttered and not so easily maintainable.
 But with VSPG, you move all custom things out of .vcxproj and group them in .bat files which could bring more flexibility in the long run.